RONSIN117/EXP-3-Explain-the-following-Prompt-Engineering/README.md

+# Result:
-# Result: Thus the Prompts were exected succcessfully.
+Thus the Prompts were executed successfully.